GuyVanced/MaSaThai/QuizQuestions.md

 **Answer: B (George Town, Penang)**

-**What is the name of the historic district in Singapore known for its colorful and culturally rich shophouses?**
+**5.What is the name of the historic district in Singapore known for its colorful and culturally rich shophouses?**
 - A) Little India
 - B) Kampong Glam
 - C) Chinatown